lightoj-dev/problem-tutorials/1213/en.md

 # LOJ 1213 - Fantasy of a Summation

 In this problem, you will be given `T` testcases.
-The first line of each test case contains three integers `n` ,`k` and `MOD` where `n` denotes the number of elements of the array, `k` denotes the number of nested loops and `MOD` denotes performing of modulus operation over the summation of the elements array.The next line consists of elements of the array.Now, in the problems statement it was told to design an algorithm,which is more efficient than the algorithm given in the problem statement whose time complexity is `n^k`
+The first line of each test case contains three integers `n` ,`k` and `MOD` where `n` denotes the number of elements of the array, `k` denotes the number of nested loops and `MOD` denotes the number used for modulus operation over the summation of the elements of the array.
+The next line consists of elements of the array.Now, in the problems statement it was told to design an algorithm,which is more efficient than the algorithm given in the problem statement whose time complexity is `n^k`

 ### Approach: